adam-p/yesterday-i-learned/random.md

 1. [Marshmallow][wikipedia 110]) is a plant.
 1. By detecting the Earth's mass, magnetic field strength, and earthquake data, scientists conclude that the center of the Earth is made of solid iron, with liquid iron surrounding it.
 1. [Law of Demeter][wikipedia 111] states that a function/method can only call a) itself: other methods in its own instance/class, b) parameters: methods of any objects passed directly into the function/method, c) methods of any objects created by the function/method, and d) scope variables.
-1. (Soluble) fibres lower cholesterol via Le Chatelier's Principle:
->When fiber interferes with absorption of bile in the intestines, the bile is excreted in the feces.
-To make up for this loss of bile, the liver makes more bile salts.
-The body uses cholesterol to make bile salts.
-So in order to obtain the cholesterol necessary to make more bile salts, the liver increases its production of LDL receptors.
-These receptors are responsible for pulling cholesterol out of LDL molecules in the bloodstream.
-Therefore, the more bile salts are made from the liver, the more LDL cholesterol is pulled from the blood.
 1. Alembic is called Alembic because it works with SQL[Alchemy][wikipedia 112].
 1. [The thing you hammer to the ground to hold something down is called a stake][google 9].
 It's probably where the other definitions of the word "stake" comes from.
 1. The process of cutting a ring around a tree has a name; it is called [girdling][wikipedia 113].
 Girdling around the base kills the entire tree; girdling branches might make the tree bear larger fruit.